 Ken describes ikigai as the spectrum that reflects the complexity of life.
-He believes that it is important to understand that oftentimes, the simple things are what make people happy, and ikigai starts from very small things.
-He thinks that ikigai is an integrating concept -- the umbrella term to describe everything that gives people joy.
+It is important to understand that oftentimes, the simple things are what make people happy, and ikigai starts from very small things.
+He thinks that ikigai is the umbrella term to describe everything that gives people joy.

-The Japanese approach to ikigai is different from that in the West; in particular, Japanese people don’t have a formal definition for the word, and it is a normal, embedded practice in their daily lives.
+The Japanese approach to ikigai is different from that in the West; in particular, Japanese people don’t have a formal definition for the word, and it is an embedded practice in their daily lives.

 The Little Book of IkigaiKen’s book has two titles: The Little Book of Ikigai and Awakening Your Ikigai.
 He shares that it is a typically British practice to put little in the title; in the American market, however, people don’t like the idea of the little book because they prefer a more grand vision -- hence the alternative title, Awakening Your Ikigai.

 Ken mentions in his book the five pillars of ikigai: starting small, releasing yourself, harmony and sustainability, the joy of little things, and being in the here and now.

 The first pillar is “starting small'', and Ken associates it with the concept of kodawari, an approach where craftspeople take extraordinary care of the fine details of their work -- people can achieve their goals by taking small steps.